 Learners might start devaluing your content because it’s out of date or no longer serves a purpose to those consuming it.
 Working a review cycle into your creation flow is also a way for your training content to stay up-to-date and useful to the learner.

 It’s so frustrating to put your heart and soul into a training then see a big goose egg on the number of views and completions.
 Even worse, is to see the number of users of your LMS go down.
 These stats might be an indicator that something has gone wrong.
-Could it be the dreaded LMS blackhole?
+Could it be the dreaded learning management system blackhole?
 So how do you avoid this blackhole?

 Ask yourself these questions to get started and we’ll break down each one: